-Forrester Research recently released its TECH TIDE report on Digital Workspace Technology.
+One of the leading American market research company recently released its report on Digital Workspace Technology.
 Digital Workspaces are an essential part of Employee productivity in the modern business landscape.
-With Employee Experience (EX) and Customer Experience (CX), Forrester research looks at how technology delivers on productivity and happiness of the two distinctive groups.
+With Employee Experience (EX) and Customer Experience (CX), the research company looks at how technology delivers on productivity and happiness of the two distinctive groups.
 Needless to say, that EX directly influences CX.
 The essential metric for both areas (EX and CX) is Technology Experience, which is the basis for enhancing productivity, delivering top-notch Customer Experience and therefore driving growth and revenues.

 Find the right mix of mature and emerging technologies.